andi611/LibSVM-Classification/Readme.md

     - If dtype is `str`: impute with most frequent item in the feature column
 - Split data into categorical and continuous and process them separately:
     - categorical features index = [1, 3, 5, 6, 7, 8, 9, 13]
-    - continuous features index = [0, 2, 10, 11, 12]
+    - continuous features index = [0, 2, 4, 10, 11, 12]
-    - here I dropped column index #4 (education num) since it is a duplicate of column index #3 (education)
 - For categorical data:
     - 8 categorical attributes are transformed into a 99 dimension one-hot feature vector.
-- For continuous data:
-    - Normalize with maximum norm of that feature column.
-- Re-concatenate categorical features and continuous features.
+- Normalize each attribute to zero mean and unit variance.
 - Write the resulting feature into LibSVM format.